 My Other Jobco-written with Cali Moore

 My Other Job reveals the struggles, humor, grace, and determination present in the stories of 5 real working actors as it asks audiences to think a little more deeply about the lives of their waiters, bartenders, babysitters, or even their doctors, teachers, or real estate agents.
 Using ethnodramatic techniques, My Other Job takes the actual words of these active artists and weaves a story of truth about the business of pretending.
-Script available upon request.
+Script published in Arts Praxis Journal.

 MicroA Tiny Film about a Tiny Space